Last updated on October 31st, 2019

 Now logically all that made sense.
 However, after reading about a few terrible experiences, especially regarding Indian PCC, I decided to finish both of them as early as possible.

 Before you can go for health examination, you need to get eMedical referral letters for all the applicants.
 Every eMedical referral letter contains HAP ID which is a unique number given to each applicant who undergoes the health examination.
 Generating letters for all three of us was easy enough.
 On the immi website, I declared that I had no history of critical illnesses and downloaded the eMedical letters for the three of us.

 Getting (Medically) Fit for Visa

-Amidst this chaos, after turned down at few wrong counters, we were told to go to an office near radiology department.
+Amidst this chaos, after being turned down at a few wrong counters, we were told to go to an office near the radiology department.
 After waiting there for what seemed like forever, our turn came.
 I handed over the required documents – medical referral letters, passports, photocopies of passports and 2 passport size photos for all three of us – to the nurse.
-She verified documents, took our photos and asked us to see optometrist first for eye test.
+She verified documents, took our photos and asked us to see an optometrist first for the eye test.

 Moving To Australia Series

 - Which Work Visa Is Right For You?

 - How To Prepare For Skills Assessment – Part 1

 - How To Prepare For Skills Assessment – Part 2